Eric Thibault: Personal life

 Thibault's father is Mike Thibault, who had coached in both the NBA and the WNBA between 1980 and 2022.
-Mike is currently the Washington Mystics General Manager.
+Mike is currently the head coach for the Belgium women's national basketball team.
 Eric's sister is Carly Thibault-DuDonis, who is currently the head coach for the Fairfield Stags women's basketball team.

 Eric is married to his wife, Andreya, with whom he shares a son, Dean, born May 2023.